yosungho/VNL_Monocular_Depth_Prediction/Installation.md

 # follow PyTorch installation in https://pytorch.org/get-started/locally/
 # we give the instructions for CUDA 9.0
 conda install -c pytorch torchvision=0.2.1 cudatoolkit=9.0

+# This is the instructions for CUDA 10.1
+conda install pytorch torchvision cudatoolkit=10.1 -c pytorch

 ```